UBC-MDS/ds-toolbox/chapters/en/slides/module1/module1_05.md

 ---
-title: 'module1_07'
+title: 'module1_05'
 type: slides
 ---

-# Asking effective questions
+# Asking Effective Questions

 Notes:
 An important part of working on